gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 blocks of the form:
  - **Screen Position**: A single byte between 0 and 119 indicating which byte is being updated.
 To convert this value to a video memory address, multiply it by 8, and add the base nametable address.
- - **Size**: A single byte indicating how many bytes of tile data follow
+ - **Size**: A single byte indicating how many bytes of tile data follow.
- - **Tile Data**: A sequence of **Size** bytes, where the value of each bit indicates the state of a cell in the current Game of Life generation
+ - **Tile Data**: A sequence of **Size** bytes, where the value of each bit indicates the state of a cell in the current Game of Life generation.

 The draw queue is terminated with a negative screen position.